• Share this on:

 Mid-end market

-Salad sets in the mid-end market segment are also standardised products, but trendier, offering some interest through new innovative shapes or handmade effects.
-Danish brand Nordal and German retailer Galeria Karstadt Kaufhof are important players on this market, where prices are reasonable.
+Salad sets in the mid-end market are also standardised, but trendier.
+They offer some interest through new innovative shapes or handmade effects.
+Danish brand Nordal and German retailer GALERIA Karstadt Kaufhof are examples of important players in this market, where prices are reasonable.

 High-end/premium market

-In the high-end/premium market, salad sets are characterised by high-quality design, craftsmanship and brand names.
+In the high-end/premium market, salad sets are characterised by high-quality design, artisanry and brand names.
 This is a segment where handmade dinnerware is also highly appreciated and can achieve decent margins, although volumes might be limited.
-Luxury department stores such as British brand Harrods and kitchen ware specialists such as Alessi (Italy) play an important role here.
+Luxury department stores (for example, Harrods) and kitchenware specialists (for example, Alessi) play an important role in this regard.

-Through what channels do salad sets end up on the end-market?
+Through what channels do salad sets arrive on the end-market?

-The channels through which salad sets are put on the market follow the traditional patterns: import takes place via importers/wholesalers that supply to retailers.
-Larger retail chains often bypass the importers/wholesalers and import themselves, while retailers are also increasingly buying directly from the supplier.
-In some cases, buying agents play a role.
-Below, we will highlight the main actors in the market for salad sets.
+The channels through which salad sets are brought to the market follow the traditional patterns for HDHT items, with imports taking place through importers/wholesalers supplying to retailers.
+Larger retail chains often bypass the importers/wholesalers and import themselves, and smaller retailers have also started buying directly from their suppliers.
+In some cases, buying agents are involved.

 Figure 3: Trade channels for salad sets in Europe